lutzh/awesome-event-driven-architecture/README.md

 - [Reliable event dispatching using a transactional outbox](https://blog.frankdejonge.nl/reliable-event-dispatching-using-a-transactional-outbox/) - By Frank de Jonge, February 2022.
 Transactional outbox is a crucial pattern for services basing their persistence on CRUD/RDBMS.

+- [Event Driven Architecture — 5 Pitfalls to Avoid](https://medium.com/wix-engineering/event-driven-architecture-5-pitfalls-to-avoid-b3ebf885bdb1) - By Natan Silnitsky, August 2022.
+Especially when you only just get started, check this to spare you some frustration later.
+You might also want to check the "Further Reading" section at the end.

 - [5 pitfalls to avoid when implementing an Event-Driven Architecture](https://medium.com/@kris_22373/5-pitfalls-to-avoid-when-implementing-an-event-driven-architecture-7fb04d7fa7ca) - By Kris Van Vlaenderen, January 2024.
-Some good advice here.
+Sounds very similar to the previous one.
+But it's not a case of duplicate events - it's actually 5 different pieces of advice.

 ## 📺 Videos